rui-q-gao/lipad/scripts/README.md

 3. Choice of stemming/lemmatization (none at the moment)
 4. Choice of replacement words eg. abortion, immigration.
 It's here instead of downstream because replacement is dependent on date and party information, which is ultimately abandoned in the collected corpus.

+**Note:** if you want to generate the groupings or the rolling 3-year average, go down to the bottom and find the desired section

 ## The Second Script - hansard_training.ipynb
 ### In this script, the corpus will be streamed into a gensim Word2Vec model and the model embeddings will be trained.